Compute Infrastructure for ML Workloads

 tl.store(out_ptr + offsets, x + y, mask=mask)

-The compiler underneath has shifted (originally clang-based, MLIR-based since 2023), but the lowering ends the same place: Triton IR → PTX → SASS, same back end as nvcc.
+The compiler underneath has shifted (originally clang-based, MLIR-based since 2023 — MLIR is a compiler infrastructure for building reusable compiler components), but the lowering ends the same place: Triton IR → PTX → SASS, same back end as nvcc.

 This is where most of the modern ML kernel layer is written: Flash Attention’s reference impl, Mamba, the bulk of vLLM’s custom kernels, most of torch.compile’s generated code.
 The right abstraction when CUDA C++ is too low-level and PyTorch ops are too coarse — which is where most novel kernels live.